yukizo3tm/sql-docs/docs/sql-server/azure-arc/rotate-certificates.md

 For instructions, see [Create and assign a certificate](../../relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial.md#create-and-assign-a-certificate).

+> [!NOTE]
+> There are no specific permissions required for an application to roll its own keys.
+See [Application: addKey](https://learn.microsoft.com/en-us/graph/api/application-addkey?view=graph-rest-1.0&tabs=http).

 Once a new certificate is discovered, it is uploaded to app registration automatically.

 > [!NOTE]